 The Democracy Collaborative is a nationally recognized nonprofit that provides advisory services to health systems, universities, local governments, and community foundations who wish to develop and implement strategies that leverage local purchasing, hiring, and investment resources to build community wealth in disinvested low-income communities and communities of color.
-To learn more about how we can help your institution embrace its anchor mission and build community wealth, contact Dave Zuckerman, Manager of Healthcare Engagement, at firstname.lastname@example.org.
+To learn more about how we can help your institution embrace its anchor mission and build community wealth, contact Dave Zuckerman, Director of the Healthcare Anchor Network, at firstname.lastname@example.org.

 Can Hospitals Heal America’s Communities?